Validating suspicious files

 How to validate file signatures?

-1. You can reach the signature validating feature from the Dashboard under the Anti-Malware menu point at the Overview section.
+1. You can reach the signature validating feature from the Dashboard under the Anti-Malware menu in the Overview section.

 3. Decide if the file is malware based on its content.